johnpaulbalagolan/lr-wiki/Standards-Alignment-Prototype.md

 > 1.1 Story (Walt, Dan): [What is the result format for the envelope?](https://www.pivotaltracker.com/story/show/24774019)

+* NOTE: Dan suggests new doc_type not a good idea..
 * model after resource_data, but with relaxed element definitions
 * doc_type="result_data"
 * wiki article